 Thesis 6 hours

-The Department supports M.C.E. specialization areas in Geotechnical Engineering (GTL), Materials Engineering and Science (MTL), Structures Engineering (STR), Transportation Engineering (TPT), and Water Resources (WRS).
-Students may select from one of these Specializations, or may select no specialization.
+The Department supports M.C.E. concentration areas in Geotechnical Engineering (GTL), Materials Engineering and Science (MTL), Structures Engineering (STR), Transportation Engineering (TPT), and Water Resources (WRS).
+Students may select from one of these Specializations, or may select no concentration.

 9 Additional credit hours of graduate level coursework in Geotechnical engineering or closely related areas.

 Materials Engineering and Science

 At least 2 courses (6 credit hours) from the following list: